whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-24-Hum-Nutrition-Subscription-Box-September-2015-Review-Coupon.md

 <DD>60 capsules, $25</DD>
 </DL>

 <p>This has digestive enzyme blends that will help indigestion and reduce its related issues including bloating and fullness.
 I get bloated sometimes from having too much sodium in my diet and I hate that feeling.
-The digestive enzyme and herbal blen is also designed to optimize protein, carb, fiber and fats breakdown and to help with nutrient absorption.
+The digestive enzyme and herbal blend is also designed to optimize protein, carb, fiber and fats breakdown and to help with nutrient absorption.
 This will surely help me achieve a flatter stomach and better digestion.</p>

 <br>